ptandon99/pipelinerepo/Setup.md

 ## Jenkins Set-up
 Setup a work environment for the lessons provided in this workshop.
 Ask the instructor for the URL of the server you will be using during the workshop.

-Todays URL for the CloudBees Jenkins environment is **https://cje.workshop.beedemo.net**
+Today's URL for the CloudBees Jenkins environment is **https://cje.workshop.beedemo.net**

 The URL for the GitHub Repository with these instructions and the exercises is **https://github.com/cloudbees/intro-to-declarative-pipeline/**